 "Consequential Loss" means:

-(i) direct or indirect loss under English law; and
+(i) indirect or consequential loss under English law; and

 (ii) loss and/or deferral of production, loss of product, loss of use (including loss of use or the cost of use of and increased expenditure related to property, equipment, materials and services including those provided by the Vendor or Purchaser, as applicable, or third parties), loss of revenue, loss of bargain, loss of profit or anticipated profit (if any), in each case whether direct or indirect to the extent that these are not included in (i) and whether or not foreseeable at the start of the Purchase Order;